jaischeema/nvim-lua-config/README.md

 - [x] Treesitter for better highlighting
 - [ ] Git integration
 - [x] Auto formatting code
+- [ ] vim-surround functionality

 ## Nice to have

+- [x] All the different spellings for quit commands
 - [ ] Close the editor when the tree is the only remaining window
-- [ ] All the different spellings for quit commands
 - [ ] Get which-key plugin working

 ## Annoying things